warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 ### Defining creation and annihilation operators {#operators}

 **I really should do this later.
-If I have extra time, I can think about how to explain this well and with all the scattered knowledge I have about this, but it isn't a priority because if I run out of time, this is an area where it will be acceptable to say "I assume the reader knows this" or link to a resource.**
+If I have extra time, I can think about how to explain this well and with all the scattered knowledge I have, but it isn't a priority because if I run out of time, this is an area where it will be acceptable to just link to a resource.**

 From our 4 assumptions above, there seem to be 2 main ideas we need to express about the behavior of free electrons: the *kinetic energy* of an electron